 CO*STAR and RIIS training

 The event provides participants with access to training to develop the skills required to pitch innovative ideas more effectively.
 Participants will receive streamlined access to CO*STAR and RIIS training.
+A CO*STAR training session is set for August 12 at 10 am MST.
+Go here to register.

 - CO*STAR, which stands for Customer, Opportunity, Solution, Team, Advantage, Results, is a method for turning ideas into powerful value propositions that was developed in Silicon Valley.